Polaroid339/simultaneous-equation-cannons-calculator/README.md

 - Ensure that the inputs provided are integers and correspond to valid game scenarios.
 - The script does not simulate gameplay; it only validates specific card logic.

+## License

+This project is under the MIT License.
+See `LICENSE.txt` for more information.

 ## Contribution
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the project.